dchaley/tensorflow-2.8.4-redux/README.md

 Follow the process in the [TensorFlow README](https://github.com/dchaley/tensorflow-2.8.4-redux/tree/master/tensorflow/tools/dockerfiles), like so:

 ```
+# From the project root,
+$ cd tensorflow/tools/dockerfiles

 # Build the tools-helper image so you can run the assembler
 $ docker build -t tf-tools -f tools.Dockerfile .